sleter/python-template/README.md

-# python-template
+# Template python project

-Base python template repo
+This is a template python project.
+It is intended to be used as a starting point for new projects.